Elchin Afandiyev: Political career

 During Soviet rule, Afandiyev was a deputy in the Supreme Soviet of the Azerbaijan SSR.
 From 1993 to 2018, he served as Deputy Prime Minister of Azerbaijan.
 As a Deputy Prime Minister, he supervised various sectors of government activity such as sports and cultural relations.
 He also chaired the Vətən cultural organization, which focuses on cultural ties with other countries.
 He was also a member of several government committees and was a member of the Education Committee under the President of Azerbaijan.

 Death

 Afandiyev died on 3 August 2025, at the age of 82.
 He was buried in the First Alley of Honor.

 Awards

-Efendiyev was awarded the Istiglal Order for his contributions to the development of Azerbaijani literature by President of Azerbaijan Heydar Aliyev on 29 May 2003.
+Efendiyev was awarded the Istiglal Order for his contributions to the development of Azerbaijani literature by Heydar Aliyev, then-President of Azerbaijan on 29 May 2003.